What you'll learn

 Get the contents

-We'll use statementToCode to get the code for the blocks attached to the statement input of our object block.
+We'll use statementToCode to get the code for the blocks attached to the statement input of the object block.

 statementToCode does three things: